tdepew562/pharmaceutical-study/README.md

 This data analytics project dives into the analysis of tumor response data, unraveling insights into the performance of different drug regimens.
 Leveraging Python and Pandas, the project explores district-wide and drug-specific performance metrics, providing a comprehensive understanding of the study's outcomes.

 ## Table of Contents
-Introduction
+1. Introduction
-Features
+2. Features
-Usage
+3. Usage
-Requirements
+4. Requirements
-Installation
+5. Installation
-How to Run
+6. How to Run
-Credits
+7. Credits

 ## Introduction
 The Tumor Response Analysis project scrutinizes the results of a preclinical study on tumor response, employing data analysis techniques.
 The Python script utilizes Pandas for handling and analyzing the data, offering a clear perspective on the effectiveness of various drug regimens.

 ## Features
-Python-based analysis using Pandas for robust data manipulation.
+1. Python-based analysis using Pandas for robust data manipulation.
-Calculation of district-wide and drug-specific performance metrics.
+2. Calculation of district-wide and drug-specific performance metrics.
-Identification of top-performing and bottom-performing drug regimens.
+3. Identification of top-performing and bottom-performing drug regimens.
-Summary tables for easy interpretation and presentation.
+4. Summary tables for easy interpretation and presentation.

 ## Usage
-Open your Python environment with the required libraries installed.
+1. Open your Python environment with the required libraries installed.
-Run the provided Python script: Tumor_Response_Analysis.ipynb.
+2. Run the provided Python script: Tumor_Response_Analysis.ipynb.
-Explore the output for detailed insights into district-wide and drug-specific tumor response metrics.
+3. Explore the output for detailed insights into district-wide and drug-specific tumor response metrics.

 ## Requirements
-Python 3
+1. Python 3
-Pandas library
+2. Pandas library
-Installation
-To install the required libraries, use the following command in your terminal or command prompt:

 ## Installation
 To install the required libraries, use the following command in your terminal or command prompt: pip install pandas